 Self-employed car finance

-If you’re self-employed, getting a car finance may seem daunting, but rest assured, the application process is pretty much the same as for anyone else.
-You can apply for car finance; you might just need to provide some additional documents.
+If you’re self-employed, getting car finance may seem complicated, but rest assured, the application process is pretty much the same as for anyone else - you may just need to provide a few extra documents.

 Representative 14.7% APR

-At Oodle, we believe your employment status shouldn’t stand in the way of driving the car you need.
-That’s why we offer flexible car finance options for freelancers, contractors and sole traders.
+At Oodle, we offer flexible car finance options for freelancers, contractors and sole traders.
 With a simple application process, quick approvals and trusted service backed by real customer reviews, we’re here to help you get on the road with confidence.

 self employed documents